robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="A dog reads the newspaper" src="/uploads/essays/on-newsletters/46-reading-news.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
       <p>It’s the perfect way to read the web and to keep up to date with things.
-So much so that I consider my RSS reader (Reeder.app) to be my favorite web browser, not Chrome or Firefox or Safari.</p>
+So much so that I consider my <abbr title="Really Simple Syndication">RSS</abbr> reader (Reeder.app) to be my favorite web browser, not Chrome, Firefox, or Safari.</p>
     </div>
   </div>